Tips and Strategies for Making Visits Meaningful and Fun

 Phone ahead.
 Some museums offer regularly scheduled tours in English.
 If the tour is in French or German only, politely let the guide know at the beginning that there are several English-speaking people in the group whod love some information.

 Audioguide tours and tablets are getting more and more popular at museums.
 These portable devices allow you to dial up dry but worthwhile information in English on particular pieces of art.

 If you are especially interested in one piece of art, spend half an hour studying it and listening to each passing tour guide tell his or her story about David or the Mona Lisa or whatever.
 They each do their own research and come up with different information to share.
 Much of it is true.
 Theres nothing wrong with this sort of tour freeloading.
 Just dont stand in the front and ask a lot of questions.

 On arrival, look through the museums guidebook index or the gift shops postcards to make sure you wont miss anything of importance to you.
 For instance, I love Salvador Dalís work.
 One time I thought I was finished with a museum, but as I browsed through the postcards: Hello, Dalí.
 A museum guide was happy to show me where the painting was hiding.
 I saved myself the disappointment of discovering too late that Id missed it.

 More and more museums offer a greatest-hits plan or brochure.
-Some (such as Londons National Gallery) even have a computer study room where you can input your interests and print out a tailored museum tour.
+Some (such as Londons National Gallery) even have a computer study room where you can input your interests and print out a tailored museum tour and also offer a virtual tour online.